 In-ground lights are installed into the ground and serve the same way as do deck and stair lights – they flush the ground with light for safety.

 These lights are relatively low-maintenance and versatile.

-String lights also called festoon and fairy lights, are basically a cable with bulbs hanging from it.
+String lights also called festoon and fairy lights, are basically cable with bulbs hanging from them.